Psuedomonas/Dentrix-Dexis-Backup-Script/README.md

 Automate and configure file backups with powershell

 Backup-Powershell is a batch script and a powershell script that automates backups of Dentrix and Dexis software, then shuts down the computer.
+It provides the opportunity to overwrite preexisting backups if they exist, and the option to not shutdown the computer

 The script is activated by the user clicking/launching the batch file
 > AutomateBackup.bat